Home for the Holidays

 “It all started as a opportunity to extend that holiday feeling beyond Christmas morning,” said Holly Feldman, Director of Public Relations, of the beginnings of Home for the Holidays.
 “So many people talk about the ‘let down’ that follows shortly after the ‘build up’ to the holiday season.
 Our Home for the Holidays concert has been very popular with folks who cherish the season of giving and don’t want to see it end on December 25th.”

-Early evening performances of Home for the Holidays are scheduled for 4pm on December 27th, 28th, 29th, 30th and 31st.
-Tickets for are $23 for adults and $13 for children.
+Early evening performances of Home for the Holidays are scheduled for 4pm on December 27th, 28th, 29th, 30th and 31st plus one 7pm show on Saturday, Dec.
+30th.
+Tickets for are $24 for adults and $14 for students age 17 and under.
 Advance tickets are available by calling (920) 854-6117, online, or by stopping in the Northern Sky office, which is located at the Green Gables Shops in North Ephraim.
 All seats are General Admission.
 Any remaining tickets will be sold at Gibraltar Town Hall beginning 45 minutes before each performance.
 As a special holiday treat, each show will also feature a drawing for gift certificates from local businesses.

-Local superstar Eric Lewis is thrilled to be back in Door County with his Northern Sky family.
-He has been named “Best Male Musician” by Door County Magazine and received the Premier String Player Award from the National Academy of Recording Arts and Sciences (Memphis Chapter).
+One of Door County’s favorite musicians, Eric Lewis, is thrilled to be back on the stage with his Northern Sky family for the holiday season.
+He has been named “Best Male Musician” by Door County Magazine and received the Premier Player Award from the National Academy of Recording Arts and Sciences (Memphis chapter).
 Eric has opened for Travis Tritt and Chuck Berry, and performed coast to coast with Jason Petty, Robin and Linda Williams (of Prairie Home Companion) and many others.
-This fall he released his newest CD, Before the Last Time.
+Last fall he released his newest CD, Before the Last Time.

 Performers by Year